Share this Post

-Ralph Waldo Emerson said “The creation of a thousand forests is in one acorn.”
-Emerson’s words, though correct, do not tell the whole story of course.
+Ralph Waldo Emerson said, “The creation of a thousand forests is in one acorn.”
+Emerson’s words, though correct, do not tell the whole story.
 It is only the potential of a thousand forests that lies within an acorn.
 Without water, sun, and nutrients from the earth, the potential forest will never materialize.

 Our children are like acorns.
 They each hold an endless stream of human potential within them.
 Throughout the course of their lives, as we have in our own lives, they will touch and influence countless other lives.
 Unless someone lives their entire life in complete isolation, this is unavoidable.
 In ways both big and small we all make an impact in this world and each impact we create ripples endlessly through time.
 So how do we change the world?
 We change the world by setting a good example for our children.

 “The world is changed by your example not by your opinion”Paulo Coelho

 Let’s be real, everyone already knows how to do this.
 How do you set a good example?
 You do it by being a good person!
 Be kind.
 Be patient.
 Help others.
 Love others.
 Avoid harming others.
 Don’t be a dick!
 Or perhaps you prefer the golden rule: Treat others as you would want to be treated.